npgsql/doc/conceptual/Npgsql/basic-usage.md

 You can replace the parameter values above with regular placeholders (e.g. `@p1`), just like with a regular query.

-In some other databases, calling a stored procedures involves setting the command's *behavior*:
+In some other databases, calling a stored procedures involves setting the command's `CommandType`:

 ```c#
 using (var cmd = new NpgsqlCommand("my_func", conn))